gtech29/JavaScript/README.md

 # JavaScript Pyramid Generator

-This repository contains a practice project aimed at learning fundamental programming concepts in JavaScript through the development of a Pyramid Generator.
-This project helped me reinforce essential concepts such as working with arrays, strings, functions, loops, `if/else` statements, and methods within JavaScript.
+This repository contains practice projects aimed at learning fundamental programming concepts in JavaScript.
+This projects can help me reinforce essential concepts such as working with arrays, strings, functions, loops, `if/else` statements, and methods within JavaScript.

 ## What I Learned